Graduate Program (2021-2023)

 Program Requirements: 8 courses (24 credit hours) are required for the degree in addition to 6 credits for the thesis.
 The extra-curricular component of the M.A. is described as follows: To meet the goals of a graduate degree, the program encourages students to get engaged in a large variety of extra-curricular activities that take place on and off-campus.
 Students have the opportunity to participate in conferences, workshops, simulations organized by the school, departments, and affiliated institutes and centers, especially the Institute of Social Justice and Conflict Resolution and the Institute for Migration Studies.

-Master of Science (M.S.) in Molecular Biology
+Master of Science (M.S.) in Biological Sciences

 Evaluation of the Current Status and Molecular Characterization of Toxoplasma gondii and its Effect on Women in Lebanon and Other MENA Countries